TalTech-HPC-Centre/taltech-hpc-docs/docs/software/octave.md

 To use netcdf in Octave, the toolbox octcdf has to be installed from Octave Forge.
 Note that octcdf is a NetCDF toolbox for Octave which aims to be compatible with the "original" Matlab toolbox.

-To install the toolbox, do the following steps in the frontend and later the package is available in all nodes for your user.
+To install the toolbox, follow these steps on the frontend, and later the package will be available on all nodes for your user.

 ```bash
 module load green-spack